2016 Flickers' Youth Film Jury

 As an important part of our annual community outreach and educational programming at Flickers: Rhode Island International Film Festival, we are pleased to announce an expansion of an exciting program geared just for you.

 This year, we are excited to introduce new elements to the Flickers' Youth Film Jury Program.
 This

-popular program offers local high school students the unique opportunity to participate directly in an internationally
+popular program offers local high school and college students the unique opportunity to participate directly in an internationally

 recognized, film festival, as well as aid in the festival’s long-standing commitment to supporting creativity and nurturing young talent.

 The student jury will be made up of a selected group of Rhode Island, Massachusetts and Connecticut (southern New England) high school students who are entering their